 A Muslim who goes by “Intellect” asked me this question, starting with a quote from Dr. James White:

-“Why can’t God take the form of human without ceasing to be God and still remains as God?”
+“Why can’t God take the form of a human without ceasing to be God and still remains as God?”

 -Dr. James White